WATER & SEWERAGE SUPPLIERS

 Your water supplier is responsible for your sewerage services unless they are a water only supplier in which case your sewerage services will be supplied by an alternative supplier, e.g. South East Water might be responsible for your water supplies but Thames Water are responsible for your sewerage services.

-To find out who supplies your water click on the map at this link.
+Find out who supplies your water and who is responsible for your sewerage at this link.

 Ofwat (The Water Services Regulation Authority) is the economic regulator of the water and sewerage sectors in England and Wales.